atila-gh/Uranus-IDE/Readme.md

 Uranus IDE goes beyond traditional editors by introducing two powerful features that elevate both usability and introspection:

+## 🐍 Python Error & Lint Testing

+Uranus IDE integrates a **built‑in error and lint analyzer** powered by [Ruff](https://github.com/astral-sh/ruff).
+This feature allows developers to run static analysis directly inside the IDE and instantly detect:

+- ❌ **Syntax and style errors** (indentation, spacing, line length, etc.)
+- ⚠️ **Warnings** for risky or non‑optimal code patterns
+- 🧩 **Unused imports, undefined names, and logical issues**
+- 📏 **Customizable rule categories** with checkboxes for enabling/disabling specific families (e.g. `E`, `W`, `F`, `B`, `UP`)
+- 🎨 **Color‑coded output highlighting** for errors, warnings, and success messages

+The analyzer window provides a **dark‑themed interface** with live feedback and a status bar that displays rule descriptions when hovering over checkboxes.
+Developers can tailor the analysis to their workflow by ignoring selected categories and re‑running checks with a single click.

+> With this addition, Uranus IDE becomes not only an interactive coding environment but also a **powerful linting and error‑testing tool** for Python projects.

 ### 🔀 Detachable WorkWindows — Seamless Floating Mode

 Switch any notebook window between embedded (MDI) and floating mode with a single click — without losing content, focus, or execution state.
 This feature enables: